Medicaid expansion helped cement “healthiest state” status

 Hawaii has a long history of supporting initiatives to make health insurance broadly available to residents.
 Hawaii was among the first six states that implemented a Medicaid program in January 1966, just six months after federal legislation authorizing the program was enacted.
 In 1974, Hawaii implemented its Prepaid Health Care Act, which mandated that most employers make health insurance available to employees who work at least 20 hours a week.

-In conjunction with the Affordable Care Act (ACA), Hawaii implemented a state-run health insurance marketplace and adopted Medicaid expansion.
-The marketplace transitioned to a federally-supported state-run marketplace for 2016, and is transitioning again to a fully federally-run exchange for 2017.
+In conjunction with the Affordable Care Act (ACA), Hawaii initially implemented a state-run health insurance marketplace and adopted Medicaid expansion.
+The marketplace transitioned to a federally-supported state-run marketplace for 2016, and transitioned again to a fully federally-run exchange for 2017, largely in an effort to take advantage of the economies of scale that the federally-run exchange could bring to a state with low overall enrollment in the individual market (because of Hawaii’s Prepaid Health Care Act, nearly all non-elderly Hawaii residents get coverage from an employer, and relatively few need coverage under individual market plans).
 Nothing changed about Medicaid with the switch to Healthcare.gov though; the expanded Medicaid eligibility guidelines are still in effect in Hawaii.

 Through its efforts, Hawaii consistently has low uninsured rates and high overall health scores.
-As of 2015, Hawaii is ranked the healthiest state in the nation.
+As of 2015, Hawaii was ranked the healthiest state in the nation according to the Gallup Healthways Physical Wellbeing Index, and the state consistently scores near the top in other ranking systems (number 2 the America’s Health Rankings 2017 survey, and number 3 in the Commonwealth Fund’s 2017 Scorecard on State Health System Performance).

 Qualifying for Medicaid in Hawaii